lazy-luo/smarGate/README.md

 8、create service local proxy in android app<br>
 9、enjoy it！<br>
 ps:<br>
-The Linux 64 bit version does not rely on the third party installation package.<br>
+The Linux 64 bit version does dependless any third party package.<br>
-NAS arm version relies on OpenSSL, which requires OpenSSL to be installed in advance.<br>
+NAS arm version relies on OpenSSL, which requires OpenSSL to be installed before.<br>